zero-to-prod/spapi-tokens-sdk/README.md

     'path',             // The path in the restricted resource.
     ['dataElements'],   // Indicates the type of Personally Identifiable Information requested.
-    'targetApplication',// The application ID for the target application to which access is being delegated 'user_agent',       // The user agent for the request.
+    'targetApplication',// The application ID for the target application to which access is being delegated 'url',       // The user agent for the request.
-    'url'               // Optional.
+    'user_agent'               // Optional.
 The URL for the api.
 );
 ```